-2021-2022 OPERATIONS PLAN SUMMARY
+2022-2023 OPERATIONS PLAN SUMMARY

 In accordance with the Water Agreement, Los Angeles Department of Water and Power (LADWP) prepares an Operations Plan (Plan) each April for the ensuing 12-month runoff year spanning April 1 to March 31.
-The 2021-2022 Plan includes projected amounts for runoff, pumping, water used in the Owens Valley, water exported to Los Angeles, and an update of the groundwater mining calculations.
+The 2022-2023 Plan includes projected amounts for runoff, pumping, water used in the Owens Valley, water exported to Los Angeles, and an update of the groundwater mining calculations.
 The plan must also comply with the pumping well On/Off provisions of the Water Agreement based on soil water and vegetation measurements.
 The Inyo County Water Department (ICWD) reviews LADWP's proposed operations plan, reviewing current conditions and performing an analysis of the effects of LADWP operations on groundwater levels in the Owens Valley.
 Following a Technical Group meeting to resolve concerns raised by the County, LADWP finalizes the plan.

-Predicted runoff from the Owens River watershed during the 2021-22 runoff-year is forecast to be 226,800 acre-feet (ac-ft) or 55% of the 50-year (1966-2015) average.
-The actual runoff value will be available in 2022 when all surface water measurements that constitute the sum have been verified and tabulated.
-Planned pumping for 2021-22 is between 64,600-78,980 ac-ft.
-LADWP is predicting 85,380 ac-ft of water will be used in the Owens Valley, 40,760 ac-ft of which is planned for irrigation.
-The 2021-22 water exports from the Eastern Sierra (Inyo and Mono Counties) is planned to be 106,800 ac-ft (19% of LADWP anticipated annual need).
+Predicted runoff from the Owens River watershed during the 2022-23 runoff-year is forecast to be 194,300 acre-feet (ac-ft) or 47% of the 50-year (1971-2020) average.
+The actual runoff value will be available in 2023 when all surface water measurements that constitute the sum have been verified and tabulated.
+Planned pumping for 2022-23 is between 67,210 to 86,300 ac-ft.
+LADWP is predicting 78,890 ac-ft of water will be used in the Owens Valley, 34,750 ac-ft of which is planned for irrigation.
+The 2022-23 water exports from the Eastern Sierra (Inyo and Mono Counties) is planned to be 62,700 ac-ft (11% of LADWP anticipated annual need).

-The Water Agreement and Green Book include procedures to calculate a pumping limit to prevent groundwater mining to ensure that there is no long-term decline in aquifer storage; these calculations are summarized in Table 1.4 of LADWP's 2021-22 Operations Plan and are used to set a maximum pumping limit through September of 2021.
+The Water Agreement and Green Book include procedures to calculate a pumping limit to prevent groundwater mining to ensure that there is no long-term decline in aquifer storage; these calculations are summarized in Table 1.4 of LADWP's 2022-23 Operations Plan and are used to set a maximum pumping limit through September of 2022.
 Unlike the annual reporting periods which are based on runoff year (April to March), the annual period for the groundwater mining calculation is based on the water-year (October 1 through September 30).
 The mining calculation is a comparison of LADWP pumping and recharge for each wellfield on a water-year basis for the most recent 20-year period.
-The 19.5-year total of pumping (through April 2021) is subtracted from 20 years of recharge (recharge estimated through September 2021) to arrive at an April to September 2021 pumping limit for each wellfield and the Owens Valley as a whole.
+The 19.5-year total of pumping (through April 2022) is subtracted from 20 years of recharge (recharge estimated through September 2022) to arrive at an April to September 2022 pumping limit for each wellfield and the Owens Valley as a whole.

-For the 20-year water mining calculation recharge is approximately 3.3 million ac-ft compared to 1.4 million ac-ft of pumping.
-The 2019-20 water-year groundwater recharge in the Owens Valley from the mining calculations was approximately 139,533 ac-ft compared to 71,592 ac-ft of pumping, and no wellfield was in violation of the groundwater mining provision in water-year 2019-20.
-The 2020-21 water-year estimate of groundwater recharge in the Owens Valley from the mining calculations was approximately 134,266 ac-ft compared to 24,800 ac-ft of actual pumping to-date, and no wellfield is projected to be in violation of the groundwater mining provision in 2021.
-LADWP's Table 4 summarized the water mining limits for each wellfield.
+For the 20-year water mining calculation recharge is approximately 3.2 million ac-ft compared to 1.4 million ac-ft of pumping.
+The 2020-21 water-year groundwater recharge in the Owens Valley from the mining calculations was approximately 102,169 ac-ft compared to 63,081 ac-ft of pumping, and no wellfield was in violation of the groundwater mining provision in water-year 2020-21.The 2021-22 water-year estimate of groundwater recharge in the Owens Valley from the mining calculations was approximately 101,410 ac-ft compared to 24,472 ac-ft of actual pumping to-date, and no wellfield is projected to be in violation of the groundwater mining provision in 2022.
+LADWP's Table 1.4 summarized the water mining limits for each wellfield.